Research

 Image Analysis

-Image analysis or imagery analysis is the extraction of meaningful information from images; mainly from digital images by means of digital image processing techniques.
-Image analysis tasks can be as simple as reading bar coded tags or as sophisticated as identifying a person from their face.
-Computers are indispensable for the analysis of large amounts of data, for tasks that require complex computation, or for the extraction of quantitative information.
-On the other hand, the human visual cortex is an excellent image analysis apparatus, especially for extracting higher-level information, and for many applications — including medicine, security, and remote sensing — human analysts still cannot be replaced by computers.
-For this reason, many important image analysis tools such as edge detectors and neural networks are inspired by human visual perception models.
+Image analysis is the extraction of meaningful information from images, primarily digital images, using digital image processing techniques.
+Image analysis tasks can be as simple as reading barcoded tags or as sophisticated as identifying a person by their face.
+Computers are indispensable for analyzing large volumes of data, performing complex computations, or extracting quantitative information.
+However, the human visual cortex remains an excellent tool for image analysis, especially when extracting higher-level information.
+In many applications such as medicine, security, and remote sensing, human analysts still cannot be fully replaced by computers.
+For this reason, many important image analysis tools, such as edge detectors and neural networks, are inspired by models of human visual perception.

 Anomaly Detection

-Humans are able to detect heterogeneous or unexpected patterns in a set of homogeneous natural images.
-This task is known as anomaly or novelty detection and has a large number of applications.
-Anomaly detection automation would enable constant quality control by avoiding reduced attention span and facilitating human operator work.
-Anomaly detection is a binary classification between the normal and the anomalous classes.
-However, it is not possible to train a model with full supervision for this task because we frequently lack anomalous examples, and, what is more, anomalies can have unexpected patterns.
-This field includes various fields such as disease diagnosis, defect detection, surface abnormality detection, and traffic accident detection.
+Humans are capable of detecting heterogeneous or unexpected patterns within sets of otherwise homogeneous natural images.
+This task, known as anomaly detection or novelty detection, has a wide range of applications.
+Automating anomaly detection can support continuous quality control by reducing the impact of human attention lapses and assisting human operators in their work.
+Anomaly detection is essentially a binary classification problem that distinguishes between normal and anomalous instances.
+However, it is often not feasible to train a fully supervised model for this task, as anomalous examples are typically rare or unavailable.
+Furthermore, anomalies may exhibit unpredictable patterns.
+This field has diverse applications, including disease diagnosis, defect detection, surface abnormality detection, and traffic accident detection.

 IoT, Cloud, Bigdata, and Mobile (ICBM)